dragonrossa/Warehouse/Warehouse/Content/readme/Readme.txt

 12.10 Suppliers list, Computers list, change Suppliers for Computers

-13. New Access view for Admin
+13.10 New Access view for Admin

+13.10 Taskbar for every user - by access rights - needs to login to check